Rohinipilla/Rohinipilla/README.md

 - 👋 Hi, I’m @Rohinipilla
 - 👀 I’m interested in ...
-Web Development and Data Science
+Artificial Intelligence,Machine Learning and Full Stack Web Development
-- 🌱 I’m currently learning ...python,css,html for web development and mathematics used in data science
+- 🌱 I have Knowledge in python,C++ and Java.
 - 💞️ I’m looking to collaborate on ...
+AI and ML projects
-- 📫 How to reach me ...
+- 📫 How to reach me ...Email: satyapilla2005@gmail.com

 <!---
 Rohinipilla/Rohinipilla is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.